Seldom: An Anonymity Network with Selective Deanonymization: Performance Evaluation

 \subsection{Costs of Deanonymizations}

 Finally, we measure the processing overhead and data transfers during the deanonymization process.
-Here, we look at an increasing threshold of consortium members participating in the deanonymization.
-For each measurement, we consider a new \name-anonymized circuit and start with the deanonymization request by a \ac{LEA}.
-We repeat each measurement 42 times.
-We ignore network latency (negligible) and assume instantaneous decision making by humans in the loop (likely taking hours to days in real life).
+Here, we look at an increasing threshold of required consortium members participating in the deanonymization.
+The total size of the consortium does not influence the performance.
+For each measurement, we consider a new \name-anonymized circuit and start with the deanonymization request by an \ac{LEA}.
+We repeat each measurement 40 times.
+We ignore network latency (negligible) and assume instantaneous decision-making by humans in the loop (which would likely take hours to days in real life).

 We plot the time required to decrypt the layer-encrypted identities in Figure~\ref{fig:eval:recovery} (stacked bars on the left of each group).
 Here, the time for the first decryption layer also includes the time for the flow record.
-Potentially surprising, the last step in the decryption is notably faster than the previous steps.
+Potentially surprisingly, the last step in the decryption is notably faster than the previous steps.
 This speedup results from decryption shares being collected only by the \ac{LEA} and not all consortium members.
 Overall, we observe a linear growth in processing with an increase in consortium members.
-Still, even for 75 members, processing on a single CPU core per participant requires only \SI{32.8}{seconds} (95\%-CI:[\SI{32.7}{s}; \SI{32.9}{s}]).
+Still, even for 75 members, processing on a single CPU core per participant requires only \SI{32.8}{seconds} (95\%-CI:[\SI{32.5}{s}; \SI{33.2}{s}]).
 Thus, processing is orders of magnitude faster than human processes and does not constitute a processing bottleneck.

 The other relevant performance metric is the amount of exchanged data.
 We thus report the total (dark blue bar) and per-consortium member (yellow bar) amount of application layer data sent and received by each party during deanonymization in Figure~\ref{fig:eval:recovery}.
 For the exchanged data per consortium member, we observe linear growth with the number of participants.
 As all data is broadcasted to all participants, we observe quadratic growth in the total amount of exchanged data.
 Still, the total amount of exchanged data is well below \SI{100}{MB} and thus insignificant.
-Overall, we conclude that the deanonymization process is efficient and manual processes outside \name{}, such as the identification of suspicious traffic and the assessment of requests, are significantly slower.
+Overall, we conclude that the deanonymization process is efficient, and manual processes outside \name{}, such as the identification of suspicious traffic and the assessment of requests, are significantly slower.